joboog/r2ogs6/JOSS/paper.md

 Here is where high--level languages such as `R` and `Python` can prove useful.
 Via an interface that adds a layer on top of `OpenGeoSys 6`, the user can access preprocessing tools, the solver itself and postprocessing tools alike, thus increasing usability and accessibility.
+The developement and application of user interfaces from geoscientific simulators to high--level programming languages has been gaining increasing attention in recent years; examples are `FloPy` [@Bakker2016], `ogs5py` [@Mueller2021], `RedModRPhree`[@DeLucia2021],  `r2ogs5` [@Schad2021] and `toughio` [@Luu2020].
-For instance, a `Python` API is currently under development [@Buchwald2021].
+For `OpenGeoSys 6`, a `Python` interface is currently under development [@Buchwald2021].
 Nonetheless, we consider an `R` interface to be just as important, as `R` is a well known language in the environmental and geosciences.
 Furthermore, since `R` is a popular language in the field of data science with many powerful packages for data analysis and visualisation, e. g. `dplyr` [@r-dplyr] and `ggplot2` [@r-ggplot2], it's a natural choice for processing data generated by simulation tools such as `OpenGeoSys 6`.
 Especially, `r2ogs6` can facilitate the calibration of `OpenGeoSys 6` models due to the implemented functions to design ensemble runs as well the available `R` functions and packages for modeling such as  `lhs` [@lhs], `mlrBO` [@mlrMBO].
-For `R` users who do not have a lot of (or any) experience with, but an interest in environmental and geo--scientific sub--surface simulations, `r2ogs6` provides a good starting point.
+For `R` users who do not have a lot of (or any) experience with, yet an interest in environmental and geoscientific sub--surface simulations, `r2ogs6` provides a good starting point.
 Utilizing `r2ogs6`, users can easily set up their first `OpenGeoSys 6` simulations by choosing one of numerous provided benchmark files.
 Moreover, with `R` scripts and `R--Markdown` or `JupyteR` notebooks, modeling workflows can easily be documented, published and shared with peers.